Recreation Services

 This support is provided within the home and community to help the people attain and maintain their independence.
 Skill-building focused activities may include trips into the community for recreation, cultural appreciation, social interaction or a focus on accomplishing everyday tasks.

-Individuals, 13 years and older, who are OPWDD eligible and who live with their family, in a Residential Setting, or Independently are eligible.
 Often this service is one-to-one, and designed to fit the individual’s schedule and can be provided up to seven days a week.
 Services are provided at minimum for two hours a day.

 Albany, Southern Saratoga, Schenectady, and Rensselaer Counties.